apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Services defines endpoints that can be used to access the component service to manage the component.</p>
+<p>Defines endpoints that can be used to access the component service to manage the component.</p>
 <p>In addition, a reserved headless service will be created by default, with the name pattern <code>&#123;clusterName&#125;-&#123;componentName&#125;-headless</code>.
-Cannot be updated.</p>
+This field is immutable.</p>
 </td>
 </tr>
 <tr>